FINDING YOUR SOUL’S PURPOSE

 Perhaps surprisingly, our brains do not really complete this neural net until we are about 25 years old, and this is one of the many reasons that the age when we are considered an adult was once 21, while now it is 18.
 While these changes in the brain will continue to happen throughout the rest of our life as we move in and out of experiences, a great deal of who we are biologically at least, is established in these early years, igniting us or discouraging us from fulfilling our deeper Purpose.

-THE KARMIC DHARMIC ARC THAT DEFINES OUR MISSION HERE
+THE KARMIC DHARMIC ARC OF OUR MISSION

 When we examine the clues from our NATAL CHARTS, we can see various patterns of who we are to become in the energetic alignments of the various planetary bodies.
 I think of this as the KARMIC-DHARMIC ARC.